G4FEV/SDRUno-Smart-Switch/README.md

 ## Practical Application

-For antenna switching I use a 6 Way SMA relay on Bands A to F.
+For antenna switching I use a 6 Way SMA relay configured for Bands A to F. The display unit is connected to the relay box located under the bench.
 <P ALIGN="LEFT"><img src="Images/zsc001.JPG" width=200> <img src="Images/zsc002.JPG" width=200> <img src="Images/zsc003a.jpg" width=250>

 That's all folks.
 73 de Dave G4FEV.